+Lecture 6

-So $20 \text{ b} = \frac{3}{4} (5 \text{ b}) + \frac{1}{4} \sigma_1$ $\frac{1}{4} \sigma_1 = 20 - 4 = 16 \text{ b}$ So that $\sigma_1 \sim 64 \text{ b}$.
-Confirms our conclusion that nuclear potential depends on relative spins of interacting nucleons.
-Lecture 6 In the last lecture, I indicated that components of the nuclear potential, other than S=1 (that we get from the deuteron BE), must be obtained by N-N scattering.
-Since in nthis case we can have the spins aligned to give S=1 or S=0. (hence see if there is a difference in the potential depending on spin alignment).
-In addition we can vary the energy of the projectiles and hence the AM l{i} and check any dependence on the rel AM of the nucleons.
-One can get an indication of the AM of the nucleons pair from classical physics.
+In the last lecture, I indicated that components of the nuclear potential, other than S=1 (which we get from the deuteron BE), must be obtained by N-N scattering.
+Since in this case we can have the spins aligned to give S=1 or S=0. (hence see if there is a difference in the potential depending on spin alignment).
+In addition we can vary the energy of the projectiles and hence the AM $l_i$ and check any dependence on the rel AM of the nucleons.

-To see this imagine a neutron of momentum p approaching a proton at an impact parameter of b (about 1 fm.
-The range of the nuclear potential).

-The Quantum AM is $\hbar \sqrt{\ell(\ell + 1)}$.
-The classical AM = pb = b.(2mE)^{1/2}.
-So if we assume b = the range of the nuclear potential we can find the approximate value of l for a nuclein pair with a particular KE.
-Which if we put l =1 gives about 10-15 ev-sec.
-At 10 MeV (lab) = 5 MeV (CM) the classical AM is ~ 0.6 x 10-15 ev-s.
-Much less than the case for l =1.
-So at 10 MeV we can assume, on this semi-classical argument that the relative AM is l =0.
-In the notes from lect.
-5, I gave some details of the calculation of p-n scattering for lowenergy (l =0) nucleons.
-The calulation gave a figure of about 5 barn (for KE<1 MeV)
+We showed that if we kept the energy of the incident proton low ( width of the scattering potential, and by analogy with optical scattering, the diffraction pattern was isotropic.
+We calculated the cross section for n-p scattering and using the parameters for the S potential (from the deuteron) we calculated a value of 5 b.

-We see that the theoretical value is significantly below the measured value at low energies.
-Why is this?
-And what does it tell us?
-We did the calculation using the parameters that gave the bound deuteron.
-This Figure 4.6 The neutron-proton scattering cross section at low energy.
+Figure 4.6 The neutron-proton scattering cross section at low energy.
 Data taken from a review by R. K. Adair, Rev. Mod.
 Phys.
 22, 249 (1950), with additional recent results from T. L. Houk, Phys.
-Rev. C 3, 1886 (1970). arrangement of n-p was parallel spins for n and p: S=1.
-However in scattering we are not limited to S=1, we also have S=0.
-As we noted before, the nuclear potential for S=0 is smaller than for S=1.Recall the S1 state of the deuteron was unbound.
-If we assume that the large difference is due to singlet scattering we can determine the relative strengths of σ_3 and σ_1 .
-As the neutron, with spin $\frac{1}{2}$ approaches the proton in the target (with spin $s = \frac{1}{2}$, the probability of coupling to 1 is 3 times that of coupling to 0.
+Rev. C 3, 1886 (1970).

+We saw that the theoretical value is significantly below the measured value at low energies.
+The reason for this was that in scattering we are not limited to S=1, we also have S=0.
+As we noted before, the nuclear potential for S=0 is smaller than for S=1.
+(Recall the S state of the deuteron was unbound).
+Assuming that the large difference is due to singlet scattering we determined the relative strengths of $\sigma_3$ and $\sigma_1$ as 5 b and ~64 b respectively.

-Thus the measured cross section is $\sigma{=} \sqrt[3]{4} \sigma{3} + \sqrt[1]{4} \sigma{1}.$ We have calculated σ{3} to be about 5 b, since we used S=1 parameters.
-So $20 \text{ b} = \sqrt[3]{4} (5 \text{ b}) + \sqrt[1]{4} \sigma{1}$ $\sqrt[1]{4} \sigma{1} = 20 - \sqrt{4} = 16 \text{ b}$ So that $\sigma{1} \sim 64 \text{ b}.$ This is a huge difference, and an important indication of the difference in the singlet and triplet components of the nuclear potentials.
-This confirms our observation from the fact that the S^1 excited state was less bound than the S^3 , that the nuclear force must be spin dependent.
+This is a huge difference, and an important indication of the difference in the singlet and triplet components of the nuclear potentials.
+This confirmed our observation from the fact that the $S^1$ excited state was less bound than the $S^3$ , that the nuclear force must be spin dependent.

 In fact it is not possible to quantify this difference from these scattering experiments.
 It was resolved by scattering VERY low-energy neutrons (0.01 eV) from hydrogen MOLECULES, which come in 2 forms Para- (proton spins S=0) and Ortho- (Proton spins S=1).
 These neutrons have deBroglie wavelengths of 0.05 nm (much larger than the separation of the nuclei in the H mol.
 So that the neutron interacts coherently with BOTH nuclei, and scatters coherently.
-The resulting interference patter (scattering cross-section) allows the S=1 and S=0 potentials to be quantified, and the S=0 one is 40% weaker.
-The reason scattering of nucleons with energies <a few MeV is not much help, is that their deBroglie wavelength is much bigger than the nucleon size: the Angular distribution is isotropic.
-(In other words the angle of the first diffraction minimum given by $\sin\theta = \lambda/d$ is at an angle greater than π (in the CM system)).
-As we use higher energy probes, we would expect that the scattering cross section would begin to show forward peaking.
+The resulting interference pattern (scattering cross-section)

+allows the S=1 and S=0 potentials to be quantified, and the S=0 one is 40% weaker.

+The reason scattering of nucleons with energies <a few MeV is not much help in determining the complete nature of the N-N potential is that their deBroglie wavelength is bigger than the potential radius: the Angular distribution is isotropic.
+In terms of the optical analogue, the angle of the first diffraction minimum given by $\sin\theta = \lambda/d$ is at an angle greater than $\pi$ (in the CM system.)
+As we use higher energy probes, we would expect that the scattering cross section would begin to show forward peaking since now the wavelength is smaller that the potential width..

-[The classical reason form this expectation is that the impuse given to the nucleon as it gets into the range of the nuclear potential is small id it is moving quickly (the SPEED bus-
+So let us look at some results for n-p scattering when $E_p$ is much higher.
+From our optical analogue we would expect the cross section to peak at smaller angles as $\lambda/d$ decreases.

-Figure 11 The relative intensity in single-slit diffraction for three different values of the ratio a/λ .
-The wider the slit, the narrower is the central diffraction peak. effect).
+Figure 11 The relative intensity in single-slit diffraction for three different values of the ratio $a/\lambda$ .
+The wider the slit, the narrower is the central diffraction peak.